Building this easy DIY porch swing bench is a perfect weekend DIY project.

 Tip: Jute rope can stretch out a bit.
 My husband and I tightened the U bolts as tight as possible and then sat on the bench.
 The rope did give a little.

 To finish off the rope I tied a knot just under the U bolt.
 To make sure the knot didn't loosen I zip tied my knots.
-We officially have a swinging bench!

-Crib Mattress for the Swing Bench Seat
+Crib Mattress for the Bench Seat

 To cover the mattress I order crib sheets.
-They do fade in the sun, I am on my second one.
+They do fade in the sun, so I am on my second one.
 However on Amazon they are only $14 for 2.
 So it is pretty cheap to replace them.

 Shop This Post